Super Rugby: COVID-19: Regionalisation (2020–2021)

-Super Rugby AU final between Queensland Reds and Brumbies in 2021.

 Super Rugby Aotearoa featured all five New Zealand teams from Super Rugby: the Blues, Chiefs, Crusaders, Highlanders and Hurricanes.
-Super Rugby AU included Australia's four teams, the Reds, Waratahs, Brumbies and Rebels, as well as former Super Rugby side, the Western Force.
-The Force had continued as a franchise after their 2017 post-season exclusion from Super Rugby and were playing in Global Rapid Rugby, also suspended due to COVID-19.
-The Australian and New Zealand competitions each scheduled a 20-game home and away season in 2020 but Super Rugby AU played two additional knockout matches to decide the Australian title.
+Super Rugby AU included Australia's four teams, the Reds, Waratahs, Brumbies and Rebels, as well as their former Super Rugby franchise, the Western Force.
+The Force had continued as a franchise after their 2017 post-season exclusion from Super Rugby and were playing in the Global Rapid Rugby, which had also been suspended due to the COVID-19 pandemic.
+The Australian and New Zealand competitions each scheduled a 20-game home-and-away season in 2020 but Super Rugby AU played two additional knockout matches to decide the Australian title.